wasauce/AirCloud-arduino/README.md

 <GIF>

-1. If you see a flashing rainbow cloud it means there is an error!
+If you see a flashing rainbow cloud it means there is an error!
 If it goes away after a few seconds or a couple of minutes -- it probably means the server was down and has come back online.
 You can email me and I can try to remotely debug.

-## I want to change the location of my AirCloud / AirCloud not turning on?!
+## Turn on my AirCloud

 1. Plug in your AirCloud